QUEEN CITY AND OTHER DIMENSIONS

 “What?”
 V asked.

-“Nobody uses it anyway,” added Piggy Peter, no less gelatinous than his sister, as he peered out through two narrow slits beneath the red bangs of his slithery hair.
-“Not since Uncle Kirby went over and out and all those goof balls who used to meet down there took a hike,” Piggy Peter said with great care to imply a sense of solemnity by not disturbing the seldom talked about memories of V’s father whose interest in matters theologically paranormal took him and his small circle of illuminati to the basement where he kept a most impressive library of old and rare books.
+“Nobody uses it anyway,” added Piggy Peter, no less gelatinous than his sister, peered through two narrow slits beneath the red bangs of his slithery hair.
+“Not since Uncle Kirby went over and out and all those goof balls who used to meet down there took a hike, its been abandoned.”
+Piggy Peter said with great care to imply a sense of solemnity by not disturbing the seldom talked about memories of V’s father whose interest in matters theologically paranormal took him and his small circle of illuminati to the basement where he kept a most impressive library of old and rare books.
 There was a worktable where he wrote his psalm books; publishing and selling them himself.
 There were metal folding chairs leaning against the far wall.
 Much of Kirby’s personal income had come from the sale of sacred relics.
-The genesis of those sacred relics remain an unsolved mystery, as does the nature of their sanctity.
+The genesis of those sacred relics remain a mystery, as does the nature of their sanctity.

 Things don’t always work out the way we imagine they should, as proven by Brother Kirby who instigated a heated argument with His Holiness over the existence of God vis-a-vie the ability of the individual to become their own God.
 “I am God!” he shouted at the Pope.

 “You are a fucking idiot!”
 Arshmann shouted back, but not in his usual shriveling old man voice.
-It was certainly not the Pope’s voice that boomed with ungodly hatred from deep within the pit of Hell, or maybe there are many pits in Hell.
+It was certainly not the Pope’s voice that boomed with ungodly hatred from deep within the pit of Hell; or maybe there are many pits in Hell.
 Like Dante, perhaps.
-Surely, it wasn’t the voice of God, unless, this God was unique to Arshmann himself.
+Surely, it wasn’t the voice of God, unless, this God was unique to Arshmann himself; which only goes to reinforce

 The encounter ended with the Pope on the floor holding a burning candle in his clenched fist and Brother Kirby holding a brass candlestick over the skull of His Holiness.